antebudimir/eslint-plugin-vanilla-extract/README.md

 ### Option 1: Using extends (recommended, available from v1.10.0)

-The simplest way to apply the recommended ruleset:
+The simplest and most concise way to apply the recommended ruleset:

 ```typescript
 import { defineConfig } from 'eslint/config';